michaelmallari/michaelmallari/README.md

 Technical product management experience and additional graduate Ivy League education (MS in Applied Analytics from Columbia University 🤓) has taken me to the third chapter of my career ... in data science, AI/ML, and analytics ... to power next-generation businesses.
 And I'm here to help you!

 💬 **Ask me about**
+* Recruiting talent and upskilling current talent
 * Leveraging data as a source, data an asset, and data as a product
-* Recruiting talent and upskilling current talent
+* Driving awareness to relevant AI/ML use cases
 * Applying AI/ML to spark change and create a unique competitive advantage

 [![LinkedIn](https://img.shields.io/badge/mmallari-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/mmallari)